 Use Intune to specify the level of cloud-delivered protection

 In the Intune pane, select Device configuration > Profiles, and then select the Device restrictions profile type you want to configure.
 If you haven't yet created a Device restrictions profile type, or if you want to create a new one, see Configure device restriction settings in Microsoft Intune.

 Select Properties, select Settings: Configure, and then select Windows Defender Antivirus.

 On the File Blocking Level switch, select one of the following:

-- High to provide a strong level of detection
+- High: Applies a strong level of detection.

 Click OK to exit the Windows Defender Antivirus settings pane, click OK to exit the Device restrictions pane, and then click Save to save the changes to your Device restrictions profile.